 Open your drawing, or download this DWG file.
-The drawing look like this.
+The drawing looks like this.

 This is going to be how it look with all the details.
 Let’s just save this layer states.
 Click from your AutoCAD ribbon, home>layers>unsaved layer state>New Layer State.

-Give it name ‘high details’ and give the description something like given below.
+Name it ‘high details’ and give the description something like given below.